iifl-logo

 Cost of capital is the rate of cost of the company’s all sources of funds.
 From an investor’s perspective, it is a minimum rate of return they expect for the capital provided.
 It comprises the cost of all forms of funds including equity shares, preference shares, and debt capital.
 It is calculated using the Weighted Average Cost of Capital (WACC) method.

-The cost of equity can be affected by the factors like dividend per share, the market value of the share, dividend growth rate, beta, risk-free return, and expected market return.
-The cost of capital can be affected by capital structure policy, dividend policy, risk, inflation, exchange rate risk, and so on.
+The cost of equity can be affected by factors like dividend per share, the market value of the share, dividend growth rate, beta, risk-free return, and expected market return.
+The factors affecting cost of common equity include the capital structure policy, dividend policy, risk, inflation, exchange rate risk, and so on.

 The cost of equity can be computed using two different models–one is the Dividend Capitalization Model and another is the Capital Asset Pricing Model.